Harley Dual Disc Caliper Rebuild (1977-1983)

 Remove all dirt, rust, abrasives and old brake fluid.
 Dry with compressed air.

-Removing a Frozen Caliper Piston
+Removing a Frozen Piston

 Even with 100 psi of compressed air this piston would not budge!